 The confirmation number is the number of times a block must be confirmed before all transactions included in that block are considered final.
 This allows the block to reach finality and ensures that all transactions included in that block cannot be altered or reversed.

 The confirmation number varies across different blockchain networks.
-On Circle’s API platform, a transaction state is COMPLETED
+On Circle's

-when the confirmation number has been reached for the specific blockchain network.
-In your application, you can choose to use a CONFIRMED
+has been reached for the specific blockchain network.
+In your application, you

-state to consider a transaction as valid, though this means taking on some risk.
+state to consider a transaction as valid, though

-On Circle’s API platform, when a transaction is added to a block, it starts in a CONFIRMED
+On Circle's API platform, when a transaction is added to a block, it starts in a

 CONFIRMED